19hours/sg-statutes/Acts/Coroners Act.md

 4\.
 Any death in Singapore occurring apparently or possibly as a consequence of any law enforcement operation.

-5\.
-Any death in Singapore occurring at any workplace, or as a result of any accident or dangerous occurrence at a workplace, to which the Workplace Safety and Health Act (Cap.
+5. Any death in Singapore occurring as a result of any accident or dangerous occurrence at a workplace to which the Workplace Safety and Health Act (Cap.
 354A) applies.

+[S 712/2011 wef 01/01/2012]

 6\.
 Any death in Singapore involving a public vehicle, commercial transport vehicle, rapid transit system or other mode of public transport.